Battle of Villabuona: Battle

 The first clash between the two opposing armies occurred outside of Villabuona as "some companies of Croats" from the Imperial army and Venetian "cappelletti" that were scouting the countryside ran into each other.
-The Venetian historian Vianoli's account of the battle uses the ethnic term "Albanesi" instead of the specific military term "cappelletti" for the Venetian troops involved in the opening phase of the battle against the Croats, but as most cappelletti were recruited in Albania the two terms were sometimes used interchangeably, and so Vianoli is most likely referencing the same body of light cavalry.
+The Venetian historian Vianoli's account of the battle uses the ethnic term "Albanesi" instead of the specific military term "cappelletti" (towards the end of 17th century Croati a Cavallo was official term used for Dalmatian light cavalary in Venetian service) for the Venetian troops involved in the opening phase of the battle against the Croats, but as most cappelletti were recruited in Dalmatia and Venetian Albania (modern day Boka), the two terms were sometimes used interchangeably, and so Vianoli is most likely referencing the same body of light cavalry.
 All Venetian accounts of the battle suggest that though the Cappelletti fought valiantly against the Croats, they were outnumbered and soon found themselves in difficulty.
 The arrival of French cavalry and Mantuan volunteers led by the Chevalier de la Valette won the cappelletti some reprieve, but the Franco-Venetian troops were eventually driven back to their defensive positions in the hamlet of Villabuona.

-Pietro Giovanni Capriata's account suggests the arrival of a large group of German soldiers in Imperial pay was crucial in turning the tide and forcing the French and Venetians to retreat to the hamlet after the initial engagement with the Croat troops.
+Pietro Giovanni Capriata's account suggests the arrival of a large group of German soldiers in Imperial pay was crucial in turning the tide and forcing the French and Dalmatians to retreat to the hamlet after the initial engagement with the Croat troops.

 Imperial troops then attacked the hamlet.
 Brusoni states that three assaults were repealed before a carefully placed six-gun battery drove the Venetian forces away, allowing Imperial forces to take control of the village, and to capture the Chevalier de la Valette in the ensuing fight.
 Capriata, the pro-Imperial chronicler writes that German cannon-fire was key in capturing Villabuona.
 Canobio states instead that the Chevalier de la Valette was captured during an ill-fated cavalry sortie out of the fortified farmhouse, as he tried to link up with more French and Venetian reinforcements advancing at that time from Valeggio.
 Canobio also states that de la Valette's capture demoralized the defenders.
 Hard-pressed by Imperial artillery fire and with no relief in sight the Franco-Venetian survivors had to retreat towards Valeggio.
 Canobio adds that colonel Vimercati managed to maintain some degree of discipline among the retreating Venetian infantry, and that musket fire kept the Imperial pursuers at bay.

 Both Brusoni and Capriata state that an attempt by Venetian forces from Valeggio to either recapture part of the hamlet or to relieve its beleaguered defenders failed, and that Venetian horsemen were driven away by accurate Imperial musket-fire issuing from the newly captured buildings in the hamlet.